Archive for October, 2007

 jellyfish from AP story

 There’s something ever so romantic (not in the hand-holding-under-the-moon sense) about deep sea exploration.
 It occupies the roughly same part of one’s emotional landscape as space exploration, I think, but it’s maybe even more exciting in some ways, because there’s something about the utterly weird and unknown being just under the surface of the familiar, while space seems so far away (actually, in one sense it isn’t, if you go straight up, but in terms of logistics, it seems and is far…).
 It also very much has the feel of a 19th Century adventure, with explorers going off and bagging the weird and wonderful specimens to bring back for museums and entertainment.
-This was seldom good for the specimens involved, of course, and we Continue reading ‘Under the Sea’
+This was seldom good for the specimens involved, of course, and we […] Click to continue reading this post

 Orionids!